Florida father of six faces deportation to Mexico after entering US illegally in the '90s

 TAMPA, Fla. — A father of six is facing deportation.
-ABC Action News was there the moment the Mexican-native reported to the U.S. Immigration and Customs Enforcement.
+Scripps station WFTS in Tampa was there the moment the Mexican-native reported to the U.S. Immigration and Customs Enforcement.

 The undocumented immigrant's attorney argues there's extraordinary reasons why he should get to stay, but one factor could send him to federal prison instead.